Naman-sopho/CryptoDoneRight/.github/ISSUE_TEMPLATE/issue_template-md.md

 ---
 name: issue_template.md
-about: 'Describes how users can raise issues '
+about: 'This is the official template to raise issues '
 title: ''
 labels: ''
 assignees: ''